mikejoh/gk/CCA/README.md

 <details>
   <summary>Architecture (20%)</summary>

-Cilium is an open source CNI compatible networking and scurity layer for Kubernetes.
+Cilium is an open source CNI compatible networking and security layer for Kubernetes.
 Thanks to BGP, a powerful kernel extensibility mechanism inside of Linux, Cilium rethinks the Linux networking.

 In-kernel networking brings: